 The Section of Colon and Rectal Surgery within the Division of General Surgery at Washington University School of Medicine provides comprehensive care for patients with colon cancer or colon disease as well as disorders of the rectum, and anus.
-Our surgeons, board-certified or board-eligible in general surgery, and colon and rectal surgery provide care at Barnes-Jewish Hospital and in outpatient offices in St. Louis, St. Charles and Phelps Counties in Missouri.
+Our surgeons, board-certified or board-eligible in general surgery, and colon and rectal surgery provide care at Barnes-Jewish Hospital and in outpatient offices in St. Louis and St. Charles Counties in Missouri.

 FOR APPOINTMENTS, CALL (314) 454-7177